ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial.md

 ## Installation Procedures

 ### Windows Setup
-1. Download and install the Multiworld Utilities from the link above, making sure to install the most recent version.
+1. Download and install the MultiWorld Utilities from the link above, making sure to install the most recent version.
 **The file is located in the assets section at the bottom of the version information**.
 If you intend to play normal multiworld games, you want `Setup.BerserkerMultiWorld.exe`
     - If you intend to play the doors variant of multiworld, you will want to download the alternate doors file.